Rasic2/gvasp/docs/source/functions/movie/freq.rst

    :maxdepth: 2
    :caption: Contents:

-One can use :program:`QVasp` to visualize the frequency vibration, only need run the command below:
+One can use :program:`GVasp` to visualize the frequency vibration, only need run the command below:

 .. code-block:: bash

-    QVasp movie freq
+    gvasp movie freq

 and the :file:`freq*.arc` will output in the workdir.

 .. note::
-    The default behavior of :program:`QVasp` will search the *image frequency* and visualize its or their vibration.
+    The default behavior of :program:`GVasp` will search the *image frequency* and visualize its or their vibration.

 specify freq
 --------------